Wilfred/elisp-refs/README.md

 * `elisp-refs-special` (find special form calls)
 * `elisp-refs-symbol` (find all references to a symbol)

+These command search all the files currently loaded in your Emacs instance.

+If called with a prefix, you can limit search results specific directories.
+For example:

+`C-u M-x elisp-refs-function RET format RET ~/.emacs.d/elpa RET`

+will search loaded elisp files installed via ELPA.

 ## Semantic analysis

 elisp-refs has *street smarts*: given `(defun foo (bar) (baz))`, it